True Spirit (film): Production

 Netflix announced on 16 July 2020 that Watson's memoir True Spirit would be adapted into a feature film, directed by Sarah Spillane.
 The film is produced by Susan Cartsonis for Resonate Entertainment, Debra Martin Chase for Martin Chase Productions and Andrew Fraser for Sunstar Entertainment.
 Executive Producers are Suzanne Farwell and Brent Emery for Resonate Entertainment.
 Co-Producer is Clément Bauer for Resonate Entertainment.
 Filming took place in August 2021 in Chevron Island in the City of Gold Coast, Queensland, Australia.
 Restrictions imposed due to COVID-19 pandemic affected the production.

 Release

-Netflix, per its policy of releasing some of its larger titles for a limited cinematic run, released the film in select theatres on 26 January 2023 in Australia, and made it available globally for streaming on 3 February.
+Netflix, per its policy of releasing some of its larger titles for a limited cinematic run, released the film in select theatres on Australia Day 2023 in Australia, and made it available globally for streaming on 3 February.

 Soundtrack

 Reception

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 79% based on 19 reviews, with an average rating of 6/10.
+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 75% based on 20 reviews, with an average rating of 6/10.
 On Metacritic, it has a weighted average score of 50 out of 100 based on 6 reviews, indicating "mixed or average reviews".
-On IMDb's 10-point scale the film has a mean rating of 6.8 from more than 3,800 people.